furgerf/304cr-assignment-1/DESCRIPTION.md

 Fog exploration is started by calling `AbstractFogExploreAlgorithm`'s static `ExploreFog(...)` method.
 Analogously to `AbstractPathFindAlgorithm`, it uses an enum member to start fog exploration with a specific implementation that is contained in a dictionary in `Utils`.

 Merely one method is left to implement for concrete algorithms to explore fog: `GetMetric(Node candidate, Func<Node, int> getDistanceToTarget)`.
-This method returns a metric value for the candidate according to the implementing class' criteria, while all information is either retrieved directly from the candidate `Node` or with the passed function pointer which retrieves the heuristic distance to the __Target__.
+This method returns a metric value for the candidate according to the implementing classes criteria, while all information is either retrieved directly from the candidate `Node` or with the passed function pointer which retrieves the heuristic distance to the __Target__.

 __NOTE__: When using a path finding algorithm that always uses 0 ("zero") for its heuristic distance like Dijkstra, the fog exploration is affected as well since this will basically call `AbstractPathFindAlgorithm`'s `GetHeuristic(Node node1, Node node2)`